Men’s and women’s berets are available in a variety of styles. A beret is a soft hat worn tilted on the head and shaped like a bowl.

 Berets are an integral element of the French identity and are worn on most national holidays and commemorative days in France.

 They can also be worn informally or to show off a person’s French patriotism.
-French Berets will never go out of style, even though they are less fashionable these days.
+French Berets will never go out of style, even though they are less fashionable nowadays.

 Although they are best worn in the winter and fall, they are always in style since they are often made of wool or wool substitutes, i.e., warmer textiles.

 They have a recognized spherical form with a tiny tail on top, in the center of the crown.
-French Berets can be worn straight or slanted, but they always give a lot of elegance to your overall appearance.
+French Berets can be worn straight or slanted, but they always add elegance to your overall appearance.

 2. Flat Top Beret

-Flat Top Berets are among the different types of berets that are constructed of materials that keep the form of the hat, such as leather or suede.
+Flat-top Berets are among the different types of berets constructed of materials that retain the form of the hat, such as leather or suede.

-Between the rim and the crown, there is a noticeable space.
+There is a noticeable space between the rim and the crown.
 The rim is narrower than the crown, which is broader.
 It fits the head nicely, and the crown stays flat while worn.

 3. Wool Beret